ldpercy/year-clock/task/create theme class.md

 https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting/Using_CSS_nesting

-So with that you could perhaps build a dynamic stylesheet that targets a single element something like this:
+So with that you could perhaps build a dynamic stylesheet that targets a single element with something like this:

 ```js
 	const myTheme.css = `